 Sora offers a structured yet flexible schedule.
 Our program blends synchronous and asynchronous learning, allowing your student to stay connected with others while also allowing time for them to work independently.

-Throughout the week, we have all synchronous activities (no traditional curriculums like recorded videos or tests), workshops, and student-led discussion groups.
+Throughout the week, we have all synchronous activities (no traditional curriculums like recorded videos or tests), learning expeditions, and clubs.
 The majority of the time on the online days is dedicated to students doing independent/group interest-based project work.

 We use programs like Discord and Zoom to foster our online community of learners.
 This allows students to quickly create channels and maintain the conversations and groups they care about.